Providing a Future for Quality Care

 Alice Forstein, RN, became a nurse because she was inspired by the story of a young Norwegian girl who became ill while on board a ship bound for the United States.
 The girl was cared for by a nurse who was so compassionate and kind, she thought of her as an angel.
 That young girl was Alice's mother, Solveig Engman.
 Solveig graduated from the Tacoma General Hospital School of Nursing in 1940.
 Alice and her sister Barbara followed in their mother's footsteps as graduates of the same nursing school.

-Alice's journey began in the OR at Tacoma General Hospital in 1974.
+Alice's journey began in the operating room (OR) at Tacoma General Hospital in 1974.
 Along the way, she also spent time as nurse recruiter and in the business office as a clinical revenue analyst.
 Her journey came full circle when she retired in 2014, from the OR where her nursing career began.

-One of the things that Alice appreciates about her journey, is the opportunity to have served in different departments where she could still affect outcomes and impact patient care — whether it was at the bedside or in the business office — because of the quality of her nursing education.
+One of the things Alice appreciates about her journey is that she was given opportunities to affect outcomes and impact patient care because of her quality nursing education — whether it was at the bedside or in the business office.

-Alice has included a gift to the Tacoma General Hospital School of Nursing Education Endowment in her will because as she says, “I want my kids, grandkids and all future generations to have quality care and the best and smartest people taking care of them and I want to make education available for nurses to become better at what they do."
+Alice has included a gift in her will to the Tacoma General Hospital School of Nursing Education Endowment.
+In her own words, "I want my kids, grandkids and all future generations to have quality care and the best and smartest people taking care of them, and I want to make education available for nurses to become better at what they do."

-Contact Frank Colarusso at 253-403-1262 or firstname.lastname@example.org to discuss making a charitable gift that best meets your family's needs and supports our patients for years to come.
+Contact Frank J. Colarusso or Shelley J. Buck at 253.403.3093 or email@example.com to discuss a charitable gift that best meets your family's needs and supports our patients for years to come.